 The program is dedicated to original, creative, cultural writing; The arts and books and popular culture; the immense variety of social groups, from gay families to Pakistani cabdrivers to obsessive gamers; the explosion of social controversies; the rise of religious fundamentalism, at home and abroad; the changing nature of war; the writer’s own experience: all this is fodder for the cultural journalist.
 Cultural journalism is for writers with an itch to understand connections—between news event and context, present and past, art and society, public and private.
 Over the last tumultuous decade, the need for such explorations has only intensified.

 The CRC concentration is unique, too, in its emphasis on criticism.
 We are inspired not by the turgid academic criticism that is taught at some universities, but by the Partisan Review/New Yorker tradition: that is, well-informed, thought-provoking, inventive criticism that addresses a wide, non-specialized audience and that can intervene in a broader cultural conversation.
-The critics and writers we study (pictured to the right) include Virginia Woolf, Hannah Arendt, Martha Gellhorn, George Orwell, James Baldwin, Susan Sontag, Joan Didion, V.S Naipaul, Philip Gourevitch, Christopher Hitchens, Janet Malcolm, David Foster Wallace and Pauline Kael.
+The critics and writers we study (pictured below) include Virginia Woolf, Hannah Arendt, Martha Gellhorn, George Orwell, James Baldwin, Susan Sontag, Joan Didion, V.S Naipaul, Philip Gourevitch, Christopher Hitchens, Janet Malcolm, David Foster Wallace and Pauline Kael.

 CRC students are trained to write in a variety of formats, including the cultural essay, the personal essay, the profile, the review, the long-form narrative, the sharp, stylish opinion piece, and the blog post.
 Graduates have gone on to work as writers, critics, or editors for a bevy of publications, including, currently, the New York Times, the New Yorker, the New Republic, ArtForum,the New York Review of Books,The Paris Review, the Los Angeles Times, the Daily News, Slate, Fader, Entertainment Weekly, Spin, and the Wall Street Journal, among other places.
 Several former students have published books: Lauren Sandler, Righteous: Dispatches from the Evangelical Youth Movement, and One and Only: The Freedom of Having an Only Child, and the Joy of Being One; Katheryn Joyce, The Child Catchers: Rescue, Trafficking, and the New Gospel of Adoption, and Quiverfull; James Westcott, When Marina Abramovic Dies: A Biography; Thomas Chatterton Williams, Losing My Cool: How a Father’s Love and 15,000 Books Beat Hip-Hop Culture; Juana Libedinsky, English Breakfast; Ray Huling, Harvesting the Bay: Fathers, Sons, and the Last of the Wild Shellfishermen; and Jason Bailey, Pulp Fiction: The Complete Story of Quentin Tarantino’s Masterpiece.